DeepThePatel/Blackjack/README.md

 <h2>Main Menu</h2>

-Upon successful login/account creation, player will be notified of their initial balance of $5000.
+Upon successful login/account creation, player will be notified of their initial balance.

 The player will have the choice to pick from three (3) different casinos: